AlexanderBrockmann/SpringBoot-Keycloak/HowTo.md

 Since you already have the dummy app, we'll head straight to how to secure the dummy app with Keycloak.

-Disclaimer: The dummy app won't work in this state, since it hast  already some dependencies that require keycloak to work properly.
+Disclaimer: The demo app won't work in this state, since it has no login.

 Let's open the app in an IDE, go to the application.properties and add:
 ```java